Nits2097/newsApp/README.md

 # newsApp

-This app was developed as part of the CSCI 571 Web Technologies course
+This app was developed as part of the CSCI 571 Web Technologies course.
+It entails developing a full fledged web application with back end and front end and api calls too.

+Technologies used:
+Front end - React Bootstrap
+Back end - Node.js
+APIs implemented - Comment.io API, Microsoft Bing Search API

 Detailed description for the app can be found at: